rbtms/termice/readme.md

 # Build
 - Install dependencies with npm i
 - Run tsc in order to generate src/js folder

+# Install
+Currently there are only .deb packages for install
+<br>You can use pkg in order to generate a binary for your platform

 # License
 Copyright (c) 2019 Alvaro Fernandez